jbrugman/Assistant/README.md

 ### 1.2.3
 - Added optional `backend.http.apiKey` configuration for bearer authentication with hosted OpenAI-compatible endpoints.
-- Made turn-based relationship extraction conservative so interactions such as talking, flirting, kissing, sex, cooperation, or momentary affection do not automatically become enduring relationship facts.
+- Made turn-based relationship extraction conservative so interactions such as talking, flirting, kissing, cooperation, or momentary affection do not automatically become enduring relationship facts.
 - Added the temporal `WEARS` predicate for clothing, represented as separate `ITEM` entities and facts per garment.
 - Added outfit snapshot replacement so a character's obsolete `TURNBASED` clothing is removed after changing clothes, while manual and fixed-protagonist graph data remains protected.